 - Refrain from touching the bite site, this could increase your risk of infection.

-Minor insect bites or stings can usually be taken care of at home with a mild pain reliever, band-aid, and hydrocortisone cream.
+Minor bug bites and stings can usually be taken care of at home with a mild pain reliever, band-aid, and hydrocortisone cream.
 Those with mild to moderate reactions resulting from a sting or bite are encouraged to seek treatment at your nearest ClearChoiceMD Urgent Care location.
 ClearChoiceMD Urgent Care is ready to help you with insect bite and sting needs, from infection treatment and irrigation to stinger and tick removal.